MulleFoundation/MulleInvocationQueue/README.md

 # MulleInvocationQueue

-#### 🚶🚶🚶 MulleInvocationQueue runs code in a separate thread
+#### 🚶🚶🚶 MulleInvocationQueue runs methods in a separate thread

-A MulleInvocationQueue is fed with NSInvocations, which it then executes in serial in a separate thread.
+A MulleInvocationQueue is fed with NSInvocations, which it then executes in serial fashion in a separate thread.

 | Release Version                                       | Release Notes